DeAndre Carter

-DeAndre Carter (born April 10, 1993) is an American professional football wide receiver and return specialist for the Cleveland Browns of the National Football League (NFL).
+DeAndre Carter (born April 10, 1993) is an American professional football wide receiver and return specialist.
 He played college football for the Sacramento State Hornets before signing with the Baltimore Ravens as an undrafted free agent in 2015.
 Carter has been a member of eleven NFL rosters in his career.

 College career

-Carter attended Sacramento State, where he played wide receiver and was named first-team Football Championship Subdivision (FCS) All-American in 2014 after recording 99 receptions for 1,321 yards and 17 touchdowns.
+Carter attended California State University, Sacramento, where he played wide receiver for the Sacramento State Hornets.
+He was named first-team Football Championship Subdivision (FCS) All-American in 2014 after recording 99 receptions for 1,321 yards and 17 touchdowns.